tobiasjdcolvin/Full-Stack-Clicker/README.md

     directory - don't worry about the node files, I have put them in the .gitignore
 6. Make sure you have MongoDB Community installed, and if using windows, install mongosh too, because it is not automatically included.
 Instructions for all of this [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)
-7. Start up the database if on Mac using `brew services start mongodb-community@8.0` and stop using `brew services stop mongodb-community@8.0`.
+7. Start up the database if on Mac using `brew services start mongodb-community@8.0`.
 If on Windows:
     1. Open the command interpreter as an Administrator.
 Then, If you haven't already, create the database directory by doing `cd C:\` and then `md "\data\db"`.
     2. Run mongod.exe by doing `C:\Program Files\MongoDB\Server\8.0\bin\mongod.exe" --dbpath="c:\data\db`.
     3. If done correctly, you should see `[initandlisten] waiting for connections`.